 If you move out with your catchment primary school a 'request to remain form' must be completed.
 If you move out with your catchment primary, this may affect your right to transfer to the associated Secondary School.
 Please note the secondary school is determined by the pupil's permanent home address and chosen denomination.
-If you require further information, please contact Education Support Services on edsuppserv.helpline@southlanarkshire.gov.uk or 0303 123 1023.
+If you require further information, please contact Education Support Services on <a href="mailto:education-ed home address.
+Parents of P7 children will be informed of the transfer arrangements made for their child to attend secondary school.